-Risks associated with the use of the drugs being prescribed, specifically that opioids are highly addictive, even when taken as prescribed, that there is a risk of developing a physical or psychological dependence on the controlled adargeous substantials, more poids than prescribed or mixing sedatives, benediazapiene or alcohol with specific are reasonable in the respiratory depression. - The practitioner shall include a note in the medical record of the patient that the patient or the parent or guardian of the patient, as applicable, has discussed with the practitioner the risks of developing a physical or psychological dependence on the controlled dangerous substance and alternative treatments that may be available. - The applicable state licensing board ... shall develop and make available to practitioners guidelines for the discussion required pursuant to this subsection.
+The precisioner shall include a note in the medical record of the patient that the patient or the parent or guardinor of the as applicable, the siscussed with the practitioner tests of developing a shyrical or synchrological dependence on the damgerous substance and alternative treatments that may be available.
+The applicable state licensing board of the practiti shall develop and make available to practitioners guidelines for the discussion fequence pursuant to this subsection. p30